Contents

 Where can I view the results of my predictions after I have made them?

 You can view your own or anyone else's fight predictions by navigating to a user profile page and clicking on the red 'Picks' link in the upper right hand area of the profile.
-The live feeds are also a convenient way to see the latest picks.
-The site home page, user profile pages, and fighter, bout and event pages will show the relevant predictions by each user.
 You can also view your own predictions through the FightCenter and various other locations throughout the site.

 Once an event has concluded, you can review the results of your predictions in the same locations as before the event concluded.
 The winners, methods and rounds will display as right or wrong depending on the outcomes of the fights.

+What is the Following system?
 How do I follow someone on Tapology?
-What can my followers see about my site activity?

 Following someone on Tapology is easy.
-As a registered member, just navigate to the profile of the user you'd like to follow and hit the 'follow' button next to his or her name.
+As a registered member, just navigate to the profile of the user you'd like to follow and look for the gear icon next to their profile name.
+This allows you to edit your relationship settings with the user and choose to Follow them.

 Belt Progress